Theta-Limited/OpenAthena-Legacy-Python/README.md

 Multi-copter rotary-wing aircraft (e.g. quadroters, drones, etc.) typically have an onboard 3D A-GPS sensor for position/alt., a magnetometer for compass heading/azimuth,  and a sensitive barometer (atmospheric pressure sensor) for accurate absolute altitude relative to sea level.

-They also typically have an "accelerometer" which allows it to stay (very?) level with the ground while in flight, and a camera.
+They also typically have an "accelerometer" which allows it to stay level with the ground while in flight, and a camera.

 Ideally for this purpose, the camera would point at horizon level during normal operation, and could be aimed at an angle <= 90 deg downward from the horizon at a target (while giving a very specific measure of its angle of declanation).

-Given that the lat/long and altitude of the rotary-wing aircraft is known, its azimuth is known, and it is possible to obtain accurate worldwide elevation data (within ~30m ?) from [this api](https://pypi.org/project/elevation/), it should be a very simple math problem to calculate the position and altitude of the object aimed at by the camera.
+Given that the lat/long and altitude of the rotary-wing aircraft is known, its azimuth is known, and it is possible to obtain accurate worldwide elevation data (within ~30m) from [this api](https://pypi.org/project/elevation/), it should be a very simple math problem to calculate the position and altitude of the object aimed at by the camera.

 If an invisible, imaginary mathematical line was "paramaterized" from the aircraft's camera towards the ground at its angle of declanation, the point closest along this line to the aircraft yet reasonably near any geographic lat/long/alt data point is likely to be the target which the camera is aiming at.
 This would provide the aircraft operator with a rough latitude, longitude, and elevation of the target to which the camera is aiming in an extremely short period of time.

+While untested, such a rapid positional resolution may prove ideal for use by precision indirect fire teams

 # Current status